Table of Contents

 Margie Outlet

-Margi Outlet is Edirne’s and the region’s largest open-air mall.
-There are about 30 stores here, with the most fascinating and visited being the U.S. Polo Assn.
-Turkish Polo garments are more cheaper in Bulgaria than US Polo clothes, and they also run regular promotions with real discounts of up to 50%.
+Margi Outlet is one of Edirne’s most popular shopping centers.
+There are about 45 stores here, with the most fascinating and visited being the U.S. Polo Assn.
+Turkish-made U.S. Polo garments are often cheaper here than in neighboring countries like Bulgaria, and the store runs regular promotions with real discounts of up to 50%.

 In January ’23, I paid 40 leva for a men’s sweater made of 100% cotton in the Turkish U.S. Polo, and it now costs 120 leva with us.
 The business is mostly frequented by Bulgarians.

-Zara Outlet also offers stores for Adidas, Levis, Jack and Jones, LC Waikiki, and various Turkish brands in addition to the US Polo Assn.
+The mall also offers stores for Adidas, Levis, Jack and Jones, LC Waikiki, and various Turkish brands.
 There are also fine shops for domestic products, shoes, jewellery, and cosmetics, as well as restaurants.

 The luxury hotel Margi, one of the best in Edirne, occupies a portion of the property.